yyoung-50/vault-troubleshooting-lab/scenarios/04-kvv2-path-issue.md

 **Diagnose the Problem**

-The issue is for KV v2, either use "vault kv get" or include data in the path.
+The issue is for KV v2.
+Either use "vault kv get" or include data in the path.

-- CLI vault kv get kv/app/config → handles /data/ internally.
+- If use Vault CLI, command is "vault kv get kv/app/config" → handles /data/ internally.

 - API path is kv/data/app/config.
 KV v2 requires /data/ in the path for a direct request to Vault using its exact internal API path.